dylandoamaral/pokinder/README.md

 This website was specifically designed to empower users to vote for their preferred sprites.
 It offers a seamless platform not only to cast votes but also to curate and save a personal collection of favorite sprites.
 Additionally, users can easily discover the sprites that have garnered the highest favor among the community members to help them build the ultimate team.

-If you are intested, you can check the result [here](https://pokinder.com/).
+If you are interested, you can check the result [here](https://pokinder.com/).

 ## How to

-First you need to undestand how to [contribute to a community project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+First you need to understand how to [contribute to a community project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 ### add a new language